Kashmiri cuisine: English pastry

-Other Baked foods
+Qandarwan

-The Kashmir Valley is noted for its bakery tradition, that of the Qandarwan.
+The Kashmir Valley is noted for its bakery tradition, that of the qandarwan.
 Nowhere else in the Indian subcontinent can be found such a huge variety of leavened breads, another pointer to the Central Asian influence on Kashmiris' food habits.
 On the Dal Lake in Kashmir or in downtown Srinagar, bakery shops are elaborately laid out.
 Bakers sell various kinds of breads with golden brown crusts topped with sesame and poppy seeds.

-Tsot and tsochvor are small round breads topped with poppy and sesame seeds, which are crisp and flaky, sheermal, baqerkhayn (puff pastry), lavas (unleavened bread) and kulcha are also popular.
-Girdas and lavas are served with butter.
+Different kinds of traditional Kashmiri breads include: